\"Writing.Com

 No gutters here, yet rivers near;

-a clever scheme,
+a clever scheme, he wrought.

-I'll bore through walls of stable stalls,
+I'll bore through walls of stable stalls

-with payment plan he wrought.
+with payment plans, he thought.

 To King proposed: "if waste disposed,